-A focused introduction to the principles and practices of cleaning validation within the (bio) pharmaceutical industry, by examining the process of designing and validating clean-in-place (CIP) and clean-out-of-place (COP) cycles of manufacturing equipment.
+A focused introduction to the principles and practices of cleaning validation within the (bio)pharmaceutical industry, examining the design and validation of clean-in-place (CIP) and clean-out-of-place (COP) cleaning cycles for manufacturing equipment.

 Aims and Objectives

-This aim of this training is to provide participants with a foundational understanding of cleaning validation principles, methods, and regulatory requirements for cleaning validation in the (bio) pharmaceutical industry.
-Participants will learn about the purposes for validating effective and thorough cleaning processes, as they relate to the control and qualification of equipment used in the manufacture of highly regulated medicinal products.
+The aim of this training is to provide participants with a foundational understanding of cleaning-validation principles, methods, and regulatory requirements in the (bio)pharmaceutical industry.
+Participants will learn why effective, thorough cleaning processes are validated, particularly in relation to the control and qualification of equipment used in the manufacture of highly regulated medicinal products.

 Course Content